camlawlorforsyth/ACCEPT_project/reduction/README.md

 Once CIAO is confirmed to be running, run `python get_all_data.py`.

 Upon completion of the previous command, run `python verify_reproj.py` and check "data/issues.txt" for any error messages.
-If an error is recorded, you will have to re-download and reproject (see: `chandra_reproj`) the data for that cluster.
+If an error is recorded, you will have to re-download, reprocess, reproject, and merge (see: `download_chandra_obsid`, `chandra_repro`, `reproject_obs`, `flux_obs`) the data for that cluster.
 This is accomplished by running the necessary line from [get_all_data.py](reduce/get_all_data.py) for that cluster, in the terminal.
 Flags in this verify file are irrelevant and are not read in, in subsequent steps.

 ## Step 2 ##